 The association shall work to create more jobs for educated visual description interpreters, enhance their status and promote a better, fair and equitable compensation in relation to the work performed.

-The association shall give the visual impaired, on the basis of the idea of equality, the right of social interaction and the opportunity to visit theatres, cinemas and stadiums to see visual descripted events.
+The association shall give the visual impaired, on the basis of the idea of equality, the right of social interaction and the opportunity to visit theatres, cinemas and stadiums to see audio descripted events.

-Syntolkning NU mainly offers the following services:
+Syntolkning Nu mainly offers the following services:

 • Awareness of how to make events available for visually impaired;

 • Movies, theatre and other events’ Live visual description;

 • Visual description tracks to movies, TV shows and DVDs;

 • Everyday visual descriptions and extra for guided tours;